 The usual framework consisted of a large central design which would be displayed on the top of the bed, surrounded by one or more borders which would hang down at the side.

 Two regions of the United Kingdom have particularly strong traditions of wholecloth quilting; Wales, and the North East of England.
 The overall style and the motifs used from each region can easily be recognised.

 On Welsh quilts, these areas are always divided clearly into sections with straight lines, as on this beautiful Pink and Gold quilt:

-Click here to see the Blue Paisley Welsh wholecloth, another lovely example
+Click here to go to the webpage for the Blue Paisley Welsh wholecloth, a lovely example.

 However, in the late nineteenth century, a new style developed in the North East, with the design flowing more freely between the centre and the edges.